 Check out a Video Overview of SLICE!

 According to SLICE, more than half of the Fortune 1000 companies in America use Slice Ceramic safety box cutters as a safer alternative to metal blades, and to reduce costs and lower the rate of injury.
 A win/win I’d say!
 Oh, and in case you’re wondering about the safety part, get this; Every year in America there are (literally) millions of cases of accidental lacerations (cuts) from pocket and utility knives.
 A big percentage of those cuts come from utility knives in pockets.
 The Slice is designed to stay OUT of your pocket while carrying it.

 As if that wasn’t enough, a portion of every Slice sale is given to fund Autism research!
 It’s a company that keeps us safe and helps others!
 What more can we say?
 Okay, we can say a bit more.
 Here’s a list of incredible products from Slice that you can also consider.

-As I thought of which knife I might like best or which one offers the best value, it was REALLY tough, since I wasn’t fully convinced that any knife was so much better than another.
+As I thought of which utility knife I might like best or which one offers the best value, it was REALLY tough, since I wasn’t fully convinced that any knife was so much better than another.
 After all, except for the ceramic bladed knives, they all use the same utility blades (mostly) with the same stainless steel heads, so the differences often are found in the details of the grip, aesthetic design, handle size, locking features, on-board storage and other such qualities.
-I can’t tell you which one to get or which one is the best.
+I can’t tell you which one is the best utility knife or which one to get.
 That’s why I put all these on the list and in all honesty, I would love to own EACH one – for real!